-In her PhD, Jen combined anthropological and epidemiological methods to understand community disease discourses, patient treatment-seeking and healthcare worker referral practices in the Nimule HAT focus in Magwi County, South Sudan.
+Her PhD work combined anthropological and epidemiological methods to understand community disease discourses, patient treatment-seeking and health worker referral practices in the Nimule sleeping sickness focus of South Sudan.
 As an extension of this work, she conducted an intervention to train health workers at primary care facilities to recognise syndromic cases for referral.
 These projects were in collaboration with Medical Emergency Relief International (Merlin) and were funded by the Sir Halley Stewart Trust and the Canadian Institutes of Health Research in partnership with the Public Health Agency of Canada.

 Jen's previous research at LSHTM has included: a project funded by Sightsavers to map national eye health human resources and service provision in relation to VISION 2020 targets in sub-Saharan Africa; an ethnographic health systems project funded by CBM to explore local sustainability practices in eye care governance in the Lake Zone of Tanzania; a study on the sustainability of physical rehabilitation health systems in fragile states (Somaliland, Nepal, Cambodia, Sierra Leone & Liberia) with Handicap International; development of a method to estimate refugee/IDP populations using satellite imagery; and providing social science support on malaria projects with LSHTM's ACT Consortium.

 Jen is broadly interested in the implementation of health programmes in conflict-affected and emergency settings and is a member of the Public Health in Humanitarian Crises Group at the school.

 - Disease control